ParitoshGavali/Anime-Website/HOWTOGIT.md

   ```
    git merge <your_branch_name> upstream/<branch_you_want_to_merge_with>
   ```
-  - Now You can start working on your feature but before that make sure that you are on correct branch!!
+  - Now you can start working on your feature but before that make sure that you are on the correct branch!!
   - After completing feature, you have to push your changes and you will get **NOTHING**.
 Because you first have to add the changes you made so that git can understand which modified files you want to push (change the original content to your modified content).
 For that there is a two step process :
   - Adding the files you want to push
   ```